llanos1205/SOFT806/README.md

 dotnet ef database update --project SOFT806.Infrastructure --startup-project SOFT806.WebApp
 ```

+alternatively you can run the base_migration.sql file your db of choice

-6. Run the project, this will seed the database with some data (admin user, products,categories, etc)
+6. Run the project, this will seed the database with some data, this requires the migrations first (admin user, products,categories, etc)

 ```
 dotnet run --project SOFT806.WebApp